ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 ```
 {: codeblock}

-After your storage resource is created, you can access the `allowed_host_info` attribute, which contains the username, password, and the IQN of the compute host that are needed later.
+After your storage resource is created, you can access the `allowed_host_info` attribute, which contains the username, password, and the IQN of the Compute host that are needed later.

 For more information about the arguments and attributes, see [ibm_storage_block](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_block){: external}.